 It’s super easy, I promise.

-In my personal experience I have found that it was really easy to start concentration practices and meditation with a trigger like this.
+In my personal experience I have found that it was really easy to start concentrating and meditating more effectively with a habit trigger like the one below.
 The difficult part was peeling myself away from work sometimes to take literally a minute and a half to myself to practice meditating on my drink.